 PT Bahari Perjampat Sejahtera’s operations are supported through a technical and management services agreement with the social enterprise Seventy Three Pte Ltd with the aim of delivering excellent customer service while building the capacity of Raja Ampat’s communities to run the business for themselves.

 Stay Raja Ampat’s booking system: Designed to overcome the unique challenges faced by homestay operators in Raja Ampat, SRA’s online booking system is unlike any other.

 Stay in touch

-Stay tuned for the addition of more homestays, information and news from Raja Ampat.
-If you’d like to receive updates about Stay Raja Ampat via social media, you’re welcome to follow our facebook page.
-Here’s our Twitter feed, and our Raja Ampat Travellers’ Forum facebook group provides a venue to meet fellow visitors, exchange information and arrange transport sharing.
+If you’d like to receive updates from Stay Raja Ampat via social media, please do follow our facebook page.
+Here is our Twitter feed, and our Raja Ampat Travellers’ Forum facebook group provides a venue to meet fellow visitors, exchange information and arrange transport sharing.